 Louisiana is currently in Phase II of the White House reopening strategy.
 Governor Edwards has issued a statewide mask mandate indoors and outdoors when 6 ft. social distancing is not possible.
 Indoor social gatherings will be limited to 25% capacity with no more than 75 people.
 Businesses including restaurants are operating at 50% capacity.
 Places of worship may admit a maximum 75% occupancy,...Read more...

-On the eastern edge of St. Tammany Parish, Slidell boasts a vibrant arts scene, family-friendly festivals, proximity to Honey Island Swamp tours and to New Orleans' famed French Quarter (just 30 minutes away).
+On the eastern edge of St. Tammany Parish, Slidell boasts a vibrant arts scene, family-friendly festivals, proximity to Honey Island Swamp tours and is less than 40 minutes north of New Orleans' French Quarter.
 Olde Towne Slidell is a 10-square-block downtown district of historic buildings, antiques and specialty shops, restaurants and museums.
 Antiques-lovers, take note: Olde Towne hosts Slidell's Antique District Street Fair each fall and spring.
 Indulge in a nectar soda or old-timey banana split at the delightful Old Town Slidell Soda Shop after exploring the historic district or shopping at Fremaux Town Center, the area's newest mall.